 Overview

-Matcher lets you four matching patterns:
+Matcher supports four matching patterns:

 | Pattern | Description | Example |